-To join the Scout Association there is a one-off joining fee of $35 plus a State Membership Fee that is $250 per Scouts Financial Year (from 1 April 2022), which includes personal accident and public liability insurance.
+To join the Scout Association there is a one-off joining fee of $55, plus a State Membership Fee that is $250 per Scouts Financial Year (from 1 April 2022), which includes personal accident and public liability insurance.

 There are also local Group Fees.
 Each Scout Group is responsible for managing its own local costs so it’s best to check with your local group for their own membership and subscription costs.

 2. Is there a uniform?

 A shirt and optional belt is all that makes up the basic Scout uniform.
 These items can be purchased from the Scout Shop – Port Kembla or through second hand clothing pools run by many local Scout Groups.
 Scarves and badges are provided by the local Scout Group.
 Other Scouting apparel e.g. hats, windcheaters, etc. is available for purchase if you wish.